Blackwolf499/SpartanStudy/README.md

 SpartanStudy, a text-based application running on BSD UNIX library, Curses, SpartanStudy monitors, tracks, and logs your progress on TryHackMe.
-This application was developed to resemble an "old-school" application, in which the graphical-display is entirely ascii-text based.
+This application was developed to resemble an "old-school" application, in which the graphics is entirely text based.

 ![image](https://user-images.githubusercontent.com/33044535/155277641-5ed12ecd-6260-408b-aaa7-ccf8f8a6366b.png)